 is the principal software engineer for Open Philology.
 He holds a PhD in Religious Studies (concentrating on Buddhism) from McMaster University (2016).
 He is responsible for creating and maintaining the alignment engine and database for the project.
 His research focuses on three areas: Buddhist monastic law, historical politeness and computational linguistics.
-A short CV and publication list with links may be found here: handyc.sdf.org
+A publication list may be found here.

 is the NLP & Digital Humanities consultant for Open Philology.
 She holds a PhD in Linguistics from Leiden University and is currently a British Academy Postdoctoral Research Fellow based at the University of Cambridge, UK.
 She has segmented and POS tagged the Annotated Corpus of Classical Tibetan (ACTib) and is designing and developing the Natural Language Processing tasks for the Open Philology project, including Information Retrieval, Semantic Textual Similarity, NER and Machine Translation.
 Her research interests include historical linguistics, comparative syntax and NLP/ Digital Humanities.
 She has worked on Celtic, Germanic and Tibeto-Burman languages in particular.

 is a developer and digital humanities expert consulting for the project on NLP and bibliographic tasks.
 He is an assistant professor of Chinese Studies at the College of William & Mary in the United States.
 He holds a PhD in East Asian Languages and Literatures from Yale University and held postdoctoral fellowships at Harvard University and Boston College.
 From 2016 to 2019 he was an assistant professor of digital humanities at Leiden University.
 His research on late imperial Chinese literature and book history uses a variety of methodologies old and new, from close reading to machine learning.